-- E. Bulkheads or retaining walls shall not be allowed as a method to stabilize or contain fill, except bulkheads established for the purpose of shoreline protection and as otherwise permitted by the County.
-This shall not include retaining walls used to stabilize or contain existing natural grade when a driveway or walkway is cut into a lot at an elevation lower than existing natural grade. - F. In the cases of natural grade differences greater than nine inches between adjoining lots of the same development, the County may require preparation of a stormwater management plan in accordance with Section 7.2.4, Stormwater Management Plan Required, in order to deviate from the fill requirements in this subsection.
-The stormwater management plan shall verify that the proposed development will not create flooding or nuisance conditions on the lower adjacent lots. - Any lot subject to filling shall install erosion and sediment control measures configured in accordance with Section 7.3, Sedimentation and Erosion Control, to prevent sediment from leaving the site.
+- walls used to stabilize or contain existing natural grade when a driveway or walkway is cut into a lot at an elevation lower than existing natural grade. - F. In the cases of natural grade differences greater than nine inches between adjoining lots of the same development, the County may require preparation of a stormwater management plan in accordance with Section 7.2.4, Stormwater Management Plan Required, in order to deviate from the fill requirements in this subsection.
+The stormwater management plan shall verify that the proposed development will not create flooding or nuisance conditions on the lower adjacent lots. - G. Any lot subject to filling shall install erosion and sediment control measures configured in accordance with Section 7.3, Sedimentation and Erosion Control, to prevent sediment from leaving the site.
 The erosion and sediment control measures shall be implemented on the site prior to the commencement of land disturbing activities and shall be continuously maintained during the land disturbance phase of development.